 Emotional dysregulation is now widely recognised as a core feature of ADHD, not a co-occurring condition.
 A 2025 study published in PLOS One examining adult women found that executive function deficits mediated the relationship between ADHD symptoms and emotional dysregulation — in other words, the same neurological mechanism that disrupts attention also disrupts the ability to regulate emotional responses.

-- A hair-trigger response to perceived criticism or failure, sometimes described as feeling the same as a physical impact
+• A hair-trigger response to perceived criticism or failure, sometimes described as feeling the same as a physical impact — rejection sensitive dysphoria (RSD), first described systematically by Dr William Dodson, is estimated to affect a large majority of people with ADHD in some form

 Time blindness — the inability to feel the passage of time accurately — is described by many clinicians as the most functionally disabling aspect of ADHD.
+It is a bit like an oven with no working timer: you know something is in there, but you have no reliable sense of when it needs to come out, so it either gets pulled too early in a panic or forgotten until it burns.
 It is also the aspect most likely to be attributed to bad character.
 Women who are chronically late, who consistently underestimate how long tasks will take, or who find that Tuesday always seems to arrive before they have processed Sunday, are not disorganised by choice.

 ADHD does not only affect work and organisation.
 It affects relationships, social functioning, and the experience of being in conversation — in ways that are frequently misread as personality traits.